Lux: Non-SI units of illuminance

 The corresponding unit in English and American traditional units is the foot-candle.
 One foot candle is about 10.764 lx.
 Since one foot-candle is the illuminance cast on a surface by a one-candela source one foot away, a lux could be thought of as a "metre-candle", although this term is discouraged because it does not conform to SI standards for unit names.

 One phot (ph) equals 10 kilolux (10 klx).

 One nox (nx) equals 1 millilux (1 mlx) at light color 2042 K or 2046 K (formerly 2360 K).

 In astronomy, apparent magnitude is a measure of the illuminance of a star on the Earth's atmosphere.
-A star with apparent magnitude 0 is 2.54 microlux outside the earth's atmosphere, and 82% of that (2.08 microlux) under clear skies.
+A star with apparent magnitude 0 is 2.54 microlux outside the Earth's atmosphere, and 82% of that (2.08 microlux) under clear skies.
 A magnitude 6 star (just barely visible under good conditions) would be 8.3 nanolux.
 A standard candle (one candela) a kilometre away would provide an illuminance of 1 microlux—about the same as a magnitude 1 star.

+Units of illuminance that are defined using other luminous efficiency functions are also sometimes called "lux".
+For example, using the melanopic function describing melanopsin response, one can define melanopic equivalent daylight illuminance, measured in lux.
+Similarly alternate versions of lux can be defined for nonhuman animal species.
+See Luminous efficiency function.